Le Chardon Mountain Lodges are undoubtedly one of the most desirable and exclusive selection of chalets in Val d’Isère.

 10.3 CML would like to point out to guests that they must act with care at all times since the temperature and weather conditions do not always guarantee that ice and snow can instantly be removed from all areas around the chalets – CML accepts no Liability for accidents/injuries occurring under such circumstances.

-10.4 The risk of skiing being adversely affected by weather conditions has to be accepted by the client.
+10.4 The risk of skiing being adversely affected by weather conditions must be accepted by the client.
 Where transport is arranged to other resorts the costs will be paid locally by the client.
 CML shall not be liable for any loss, delay or costs connected with, or arising out of, adverse weather conditions, including blocked roads and lengthy airline delays.
 If, as a result of force majeure, you miss your return departure and extra accommodation is required, CML will not be responsible for this cost.

 10.5 No refunds are given for unused portions of the holiday, e.g. journeys, transfers, car hire, empty accommodation, unused ski packs, uneaten meals.
 No representative is authorised to make or promise refunds and no such promises will be accepted by CML.